olajideosho/WBLEPrinterService/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+1. Minimum iOS Version is 12.0
+2. In the Xcode project file, select your Build Target.
+Navigate to Build Options under Build Settings and set User Script Sandboxing to **No**

 ## Installation